 WORKING FAMILY DOGS

 While the Alaskan Malamute should always be bred with the goal of producing a freighting sled dog equipped for the Arctic, the majority of today’s Malamutes are placed as family pets in suburban areas and as a breeder one must always keep this in mind when planning a litter.
 We aim to breed Malamutes that make great pets as well as working dogs.
 In order to make a great pet a Malamute should have an outgoing, friendly and balanced disposition.
-We avoid using hyper active or stressed individuals in breeding as this trait can easily be passed on from the mother to her offspring.
-When selecting dogs for breeding, we look for intelligent individuals, as intelligence is an important part of being a good working dog and our goal is to breed trainable, versatile Malamutes that can excel in a number of different sports.
+We avoid using stressed individuals in breeding as this trait can easily be passed on from the mother to her offspring.
+When selecting dogs for breeding, we look for intelligent, trainable and versatile individuals that can excel in a number of different sports.
 For both sled dogs and companion dogs, nothing is more important than having a good temperament.
 A dog that cannot exist peacefully as part of a pack cannot be trusted to behave during a long distance sledding expedition.
 Our goal is to have fun on the trail, and that means that we only use dogs in breeding that rather avoid fights than look for reasons to start them.

 The Alaskan Malamute is not a breed for everyone and this is one of the reasons why we don’t breed litters every year.
 Since the Alaskan Malamute is an intelligent working breed he can be difficult to place in the right home.
 We only plan a breeding when we feel we can contribute something valuable to the breed as a whole and when we have a waiting list of great homes interested in a puppy from our kennel.
 Even in a small country like Sweden there are breeders who produce multiple Malamute litters each year.
 In our experience, breeders who breed that frequently seldom have a clear idea of what they wish to achieve.
 Frequent litters is not the key to developing a quality breeding program.
 However, whether you breed every year or only once in a decade, most important is to accept responsibility for every puppy that is born, for its entire lifetime.
 We will always take back any dog we have bred, regardless of ANY circumstances.